HeyM1ke/ValorantStreamOverlay/README.md

 </p>

+## THANK YOU!
+Hello Everyone, Im highly appriative of all the support with the program and to the thousnads of users who still use the program today.
+I will be updating the program and implementing it into a new service which is currently in development.
+The Code is (although messy) now archived as i will no longer be updating this version.
+Please understand there will be a new version that is going to push out once it is prepared to all current clients.
+The program still works as of 10/23.
+Please continue to enjoy the program and look forward to the updated version!

 ## Episode 2 will include Rank Rating in game, program will continue to function.
 Remember this is a streamoverlay.